pywrangler/cvision_miniapp/README.md

 ###Image upload app built on flask REST api, react, JWT

 **This repo consists of:**
-## 1. Flask REST api to receive the image files and store them.
+## 1. Flask API to receive the image files and store them.
 Uses JWT tokens and throttle limiter.
   #### Throttle test script also included.